 Another popular spot near Moalboal in Cebu is Osmena Peak.
 The hike up to Osmena Peak is pretty short, just over 20 minutes, and the views you will be rewarded with are well worth it.
 Osmena Peak is surrounded by jagged rocks, and has 360 views from which you can see the sea and all the surrounding hills.

-Cebu Island offers loads of fun activities for the adventurous travellers, but also loads of relaxing opportunities if you’re looking for a quiet island break.
-It’s one of the best islands to visit in Philippines.
+Cebu Island offers loads of fun activities for the adventurous travelers, but also loads of relaxing opportunities if you’re looking for a quiet island break.
+It’s one of the best islands to visit in the Philippines.

 If you are looking for less popular Philippines destinations, visit Camotes islands: Pacijan, Poro, Ponson, or Tulang Diot.
 They are a 2-hour ferry ride across Cebu and yet so pristine.

 From Pacijan, you can go to Poro crossing a bridge through lush mangrove forests.